CiscoDevNet/api-design-guide/README.md

 # 3 Guidelines

-The following guidelines are derived from best practices, as described in a variety of sources including some prior art at Cisco, _RESTful Web Services_ \(link: [#RWS)\], _RESTful API Foundation_ \(link: [#RAF)\], _RESTful Objects Specification_ \(link: [#ROS]\).
-However, in the interest of reducing ambiguity and promoting consistency among CCATG applications, This section uses somewhat more normative language than is typically used in a best-practices discussion.
+The following guidelines are derived from best practices, as described in a variety of sources including some prior art at Cisco.
+However, in the interest of reducing ambiguity and promoting consistency among Cisco applications, this section uses somewhat more normative (prescriptive) language than is typically used in a best-practices discussion.

 The following definitions apply for all specifications of section 3.